Lira Clinical Protocol

 Clinician-led assessment sessions follow the protocol framework

-Beyond diagnosis: ongoing support with Lira
+Beyond assessment: ongoing support with Lira

 This supports follow-up care by revealing patterns in daily energy, emotions, and functioning over time, helping clinicians understand masking, energy regulation, and the impact of interventions in real-world contexts.